tuanvucd/desktop/.github/ISSUE_TEMPLATE/bug_report.md

 I confirm (by marking "x" in the [ ] below: [x]):

 - [ ] This is not a troubleshooting question.
 [Troubleshooting questions go here: http://www.mattermost.org/troubleshoot/](http://www.mattermost.org/troubleshoot/).
 - [ ] This doesn't reproduce on web browsers (such as in Chrome).
-If it does, [issue reports go to the Mattermost Server repository](https://github.com/mattermost/platform/issues).
+If it does, [issue reports go to the GChat Server repository](https://github.com/mattermost/platform/issues).
 - [ ] I have read [contributing guidelines](https://github.com/mattermost/desktop/blob/master/CONTRIBUTING.md).

 ---